6 Years Old –

-“God had nothing to do with that thing,” Martin said, holding his wife’s hand.
+“God had nothing to do with that thing from what you told me,” Martin said, holding his wife’s hand.
 Are you hungry?

 “Starved,” she said, relieved the 9-year ordeal was over.
-They watched Henry as he socialized with the teen girls without the dark cloud that seemed to be over his head most of the time.
+They watched Henry as he socialized with the teen girls without incident.

 “What brought that on?”
 Martin asked his wife, hoping she wouldn’t say what he thought.

 “It’s too early to tell,” Caroline answered.
 But I’ll be ready to have the talk with her mother if need be,” she said to Martin.

 Copyright © 2018 Darnell Cureton.
 All Rights Reserved